 Next, make sure to partake of the evening cocktail hour located in the Steamboat Inn Library where aperitifs and hors d’oeuvres are offered.

 Then, holding true to tradition and the early days of the inn, a fisherman’s dinner is served every evening in their dining room.
-With their large group tables, it’s the perfect place meet fellow anglers, trade fishing tips and tricks of the trade.
+With their large group tables, it’s the perfect place to meet fellow anglers, and trade fishing tips and tricks of the trade.

 Umpqua River Resources

 The Steamboat Inn (42705 North Umpqua Hwy, Steamboat; 800-840-8825)

 Summer Run Guide Service (541-496-3037)

 The summer Steelhead season runs from June until mid-November.

 Directions: From the 5 Freeway, head East on Highway 138 about 40 miles.

 There are multiple options for Umpqua River camping and camping is quite popular on the North Umpqua because of the national forest, river, trails and fishing options.
 Good camping options include North Umpqua River Campgrounds, Diamond Lake Campgrounds. and Little River Campgrounds.